 Looking for a delicious and easy to dinner to make right from the stovetop?
-Try this stovetop Mexican mac n’ cheese.
+Try this stovetop taco mac n’ cheese.
 It’s creamy, cheesy and loaded with taco flavor.

 What I love about this dish is that you can really make it your own.
 Add black beans, corn, or sausage to this dish for some extra protein and veggies.

-Growing up my Mom always added crushed tomatoes to our mac n’ cheese and it was so delicious.
+Growing up, my Mom always added roasted tomatoes to our mac n’ cheese and it was so delicious.
 So, get creative because this recipe will taste great any way you serve it.

 Stovetop Mexican Mac n’ Cheese

 - 2 tablespoons AP flour – all purpose didn’t test any other flour types

 - 1 packet of taco seasoning

 - 1 tbsp Jalapeno diced